beyondsimulations/Programming-Everyday-Decisions/lectures/lec_06_kindness.md

 -   The best way to continue learning is to <span class="highlight">keep programming in the future</span>
 -   Potentially, you will continue to do so during your studies
--   Coding in your Thesis is a another great way to improve
+-   Coding in your Thesis is another great way to improve
 -   Try to find a way to apply programming in your work
 -   **There are many interesting topics to explore!**